johndoekim/johndoekim/README.md

 # Hey 👋 :smirk:

-I just start learning about python.
+I just started learning about Python.

 so........